kenanyararbas/kenanyararbas/README.md

 ### What I Have Done So Far

-✔  With a collegue of mine we are developing a social media app with both back and front end structures.
+✔  With a collegue of mine we are developing a social media app with both back and front end structures. <br>
 ✔  I Joined different bug bounty programs and report bugs like directory traversal , XSS , IDOR , Logic Flaws etc .